 “I have an Acer 5101 laptop with 2 drives.
-I have bought windows 7.
+I have bought Windows 7.
 I managed to install this on the D drive having reformatted it before.
 Now I wish to do the same on the C drive.
 When I try to format it, I receive the message "You cannot format this volume.
 It contains the version of Windows that you are using…”.
-Any ideas how I can format the C drive and install windows 7 on there too?”
+Any ideas?”

-Importance: since formatting will delete everything on the C drive, you can first clone c drive to SSD/HDD for data backup, if necessary.
+Importance: because formatting will delete everything on the C drive, you can first back up system drive if necessary.

 Step 1.
-Insert Windows installation media into the (Windows 10) computer and enter BIOS to boot computer from it.
+Insert Windows installation media into the (Windows 10/8/7) computer and enter BIOS to set computer boot from it.

 Step 2.
 In the pop-up window, select “Language to install”, “Time and currency format” and “Keyboard or input method”.
 Then, click “Next”

 Step 3.
 On the next window, click “Repair your computer” from the lower-left corner.

 Step 4.
 In the “Choose an option” window, click “Troubleshoot”> “Advanced options” in the next Window.